CyberLando42/vulnsite1/README.md

-A test site for SSRF
-How to run: install python3, then run app.py.
-Let me know if I messed anything up
+A hackable site.
+Run by installing python3, then running app.py with python3 app.py on Linux.
+For windows: py app.py